Graduate College of Education

 Master's of Arts Degree in Equity and Social Justice Education

-• Equity and Social Justice in Education addresses issues of language, culture, ethnic, and gender diversity in education, enabling graduates to work on related issues in public education, non-profit groups, public service, and private organizations.
+• Equity and Social Justice in Education addresses issues of language, culture, ethnicity, and gender diversity in education, enabling graduates to work on related issues in public education, non-profit groups, public service, and private organizations.

 Master's of Arts Degree in Instructional Design and Technology